kfly8/Syntax-Keyword-Assert/README.md

 Syntax::Keyword::Assert introduces a lightweight assert keyword to Perl, designed to provide runtime assertions with minimal overhead.

+- **STRICT Mode**

-\- **STRICT Mode**: When STRICT mode is enabled, assert statements are checked at runtime.
+    When STRICT mode is enabled, assert statements are checked at runtime.
 If the assertion fails (i.e., the block returns false), the program dies with an error.
 This is particularly useful for catching errors during development or testing.

+- **Zero Runtime Cost**

-\- **Zero Runtime Cost**: When STRICT mode is disabled, the assert blocks are completely ignored at compile time, resulting in zero runtime cost.
+    When STRICT mode is disabled, the assert blocks are completely ignored at compile phase, resulting in zero runtime cost.
 This makes Syntax::Keyword::Assert ideal for use in production environments, as it does not introduce any performance penalties when assertions are not needed.

+- **Simple Syntax**

-\- **Simple Syntax**: The syntax is straightforward—assert BLOCK—making it easy to integrate into existing codebases.
+    The syntax is straightforward—assert BLOCK—making it easy to integrate into existing codebases.

 ## STRICT Mode Control